Introduction

 You should then see a prompt for a password.
 Enter the admin console password from the embedded cluster installation output to proceed (this password can be changed later).

-After logging in, you should be prompted for a license file.
-Please contact your account manager if you need assistance with your license.
+Please contact your customer care representative if you need assistance with your license.

 You may be prompted to install KNIME Business Hub into an “airgapped environment” if airgap installations are enabled on your license.
 This feature is particularly useful for installing KNIME Hub onto a machine that has no outbound internet access.
+Follow the instructions in the KNIME Business Hub air gap installation section.

 In most cases, it is fine to click the Download KNIME Hub from the Internet button if this prompt appears.